vatesfr/xen-orchestra/docs/docs/manage_infrastructure.md

     - Storage repositories

 :::tip
-To include these stats in your reports, you must have saved them at least once.
+To include these stats in your reports, the plugin must have saved them at least once.
 :::
 8. In the **periodicity** dropdown, choose whether you want to receive reports **daily**, **weekly**, or **monthly**.
 9. Click **Save configuration**.
 Reports will be sent to the email addresses you entered at the frequency you selected.